our mission logistics

 Our work attire/additional packing recommendation: Since we’ll be working as representatives of VnHOPE, it is expected that all volunteers wear their ID badges and a VnHOPE wristband which will be distributed to you.
 It will be hot and humid (our facility may not have air conditioning) so plan on wearing lightweight bottoms.
 Short shorts are not allowed, and gals are not to wear shorts on work days.
 Guys may wear knee length shorts.
 Closed toe shoes are also part of the work dress code.
 For sightseeing/field trip days, you can dress casually.
 Vietnam in June and July is simply hot and humid, and for the most part dusty.
 Expect sweat, mosquitoes, and allergies.
 Plan on packing sunscreen, mosquito repellent, hats, sunglasses, and cooling towels.
 Personal medications to consider are Ibuprofen, Pepto-Bismol, Immodium, Neosporin, Hydrocortisone cream 1%, and Claritin.
 Personal care items to consider are band-aids, feminine hygiene products, hand-sanitizers, baby wipes, and ear plugs (in case your roommate snores.)
 Last, you might notice from the schedule above that there’s an end of mission gala planned.
 Plan on packing dressy outfits to party in.
 See packing list for more details.

 Staying connected in Vietnam: This means you have to remember to call your parents or significant others back home on a regular basis.
 Nothing earns you more negative vibes than a phone call waking up the management team in the middle of night due to a family member inquiring on your well being.
 We also realize that your well being depends on you being connected to your devices.
 You can unlock your phone and purchase a SIM card in Vietnam.
 These are readily available for purchase and most phone companies offer 30 days of unlimited data for about $10 USD.
-You may elect to buy a basic phone and SIM card for about $40 USD which will allow you to call and text.
-In Vietnam, you are charged only for outgoing calls, so ask your friends and family to call you.
-You can install the VIBER app on your phone and use WiFi when available.
+You may elect to buy a basic phone in Vietnam and a SIM card for about $40 USD which will allow you to have limited call and text.
+More information about cell phones can be reviewed by clicking cell phone.
 We strongly encourage you to pack a surge protector 220 volts; electrical activity in Vietnam is unpredictable and surges may occur which will damage your equipment.

 Calling for donations: We ask that you start collecting new or gently used stuffed animals.
 They should not be too large as the larger ones are harder to pack.
 The children absolutely love to receive them after their dental visits or as a gift at pharmacy.
 To stock our pharmacy with children’s vitamins, we ask each volunteer to donate bottles of chewable vitamins.
 In addition, small stickers are a hit as treats for our young patients after a lab test or a vision screening.
 Lastly, our adult patients treasure our gifts of eucalyptus oil bottles and sunglasses.
 Please start asking your friends and family for these donations.
 We ask that you pack these donation items in a Large packing box as a check in baggage.
 See packing list for more details.